Law Enforcement Action Partnership: Board of directors

-Advisory board

-The advisory board of Law Enforcement Against Prohibition consists of Romesh Bhattacharji, former drug czar (India); Vince Cain, former Chief Coroner of British Columbia and retired RCMP chief superintendent (Canada); Senator Larry Campbell, former mayor of Vancouver and retired RCMP officer (Canada); retired Supreme Court Justice Kenneth Crispin (Australia), Member of Parliament Libby Davies (Canada); Carel Edwards, former anti-drug coordinator for the European Union; U.S. District Court Judge Warren William Eginton; Gustavo de Greiff, former Attorney General of Colombia; Gary Johnson, former Governor of New Mexico; Judge John L. Kane Jr., United States District Court for the District of Colorado; Justice Ketil Lund, retired Supreme Court Justice from Norway; Sheriff Bill Masters, Colorado; Joseph McNamara, retired police chief of the San Jose Police Department; Norm Stamper, retired police chief of the Seattle Police Department; Eric Sterling, president of the Criminal Justice Policy Foundation; Thomas P. Sullivan, former U.S. Attorney for the Northern District of Illinois; Robert W. Sweet, Senior Judge of the US District Court Southern District of New York; Hans van Dujin, retired Dutch police union president (the Netherlands); Francis Wilkinson, former Chief Constable of the Gwent Police Force (United Kingdom); and Justice C. Ross (Ret.), former British Columbia Supreme Court judge (Canada).

 Speakers bureau

 Representatives of the Law Enforcement Action Partnership are trained to speak with audiences and media outlets on behalf of the organization.
 They include current and former/retired police officers, military police officers, judges, prosecutors, prison wardens and other corrections officials, parole and probation officers, and FBI and DEA agents.

 Activities

 Media

 Each year, speakers conduct hundreds of interviews with outlets across the country, including AP, Newsweek, BBC, The Washington Post, FOX News, CNN, The Atlantic, The Intercept, Reason magazine, The Hill, The Guardian, The Washington Times, The Los Angeles Times, and others.
 They are regularly featured in documentaries, viral social media content, and local radio and TV segments.

 Events

 Representatives are regularly involved in speaking engagements in state legislatures and at press conferences, civic clubs, conferences and universities.

+Funding

+LEAP has received funding from tobacco companies.
+In 2017 more than a third of its funding came from Reynolds American.